Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 .. dropdown:: Is there a “cool-down” period when delegating and how does it work?

     Yes, for certain changes there is a cool-down period built into the pool system.
 The cool-down period is two weeks.
-During the cool-down it is not possible to change the delegated amount or move the delegated amount to a different baker pool.
+During the cool-down period it is not possible to change the delegated amount or move the delegated amount to a different baker pool.
 The cool-down period is activated when you decrease the delegated amount or stop delegation entirely.

 .. dropdown:: Why is there a cool-down when I decrease / stop my delegation?